 But there should be.
-As Kupelian also informs, "Fact: A disturbing number of perpetrators of school shootings and similar mass murders in our modern era were either on - or just recently coming off of - psychiatric medications."
+As Kupelian also informs, "Fact: A disturbing number of perpetrators of school shootings and similar mass murders in our modern era were either on - or just recently coming off - psychiatric medications."
 He then provides some examples (all quotations are Kupelian's):

-- "Columbine mass-killer Eric Harris was taking Luvox like Prozac, Paxil, Zoloft, Effexor and many others, a modern and widely prescribed type of antidepressant drug called selective serotonin reuptake inhibitors, or SSRIs."
+• "Columbine mass-killer Eric Harris was taking Luvox - like Prozac, Paxil, Zoloft, Effexor and many others, a modern and widely prescribed type of antidepressant drug called selective serotonin reuptake inhibitors, or SSRIs."
 Along with fellow student Dylan Klebold, Harris shot 13 to death and wounded 24 in a headline-grabbing 1999 rampage.
-"Luvox manufacturer Solvay Pharmaceuticals concedes that during short-term controlled clinical trials, 4 percent of children and youth taking Luvox that's one in 25 developed mania, a dangerous and violence-prone mental derangement characterized by extreme excitement and delusion." - Twenty-five-year-old Patrick Purdy murdered five children and wounded 30 in a schoolyard shooting rampage in Stockton, California, in 1989.
-He'd been taking "Amitriptyline, an antidepressant, as well as the antipsychotic drug Thorazine." - "Kip Kinkel, 15, murdered his parents in 1998 and the next day went to his school, Thurston High in Springfield, Oregon, and opened fire on his classmates, killing two and wounding 22 others.
-He had been prescribed both Prozac and Ritalin."
+"Luvox manufacturer Solvay Pharmaceuticals concedes that during short-term controlled clinical trials, 4 percent of children and youth taking Luvox - that's one in 25 - developed mania, a dangerous and violence-prone mental derangement characterized by extreme excitement and delusion."